 If you think about it, these intelligent pathways can form any type of state machine or computer program.
 Pathways can form for-loops, while-loops, procedures, recursive functions, multiple tasks, simultaneous tasks, complex if-then statements, and combinations of operations.
 It can also reference other pathways in memory.
 Data in pathways are also changeable, whereby data can be deleted, added or modified as the robot learns from the environment.

-As the robot learns information from school, pathways in its brain become more complex and intelligent.
+As the robot learns information from school, pathways in its brain recursively builds ontop of each other and become more complex and intelligent.
 It becomes self-awared after a certain point (about age 3) when it begins to make its own decisions based on pain and pleasure.
 FIG.13 shows a really complex pathway to play a game.
 This pathway contains linear instructions and decision making in terms of playing "any" game.
 I will go into the details of this diagram later on.

 Now, let's look at how the robot's brain works.
 It senses information from the environment called the current pathway.
 Next, it finds a similar match to said current pathway in memory.
 The pathways found in memory are not necessarily based on the robot's 5 senses, but primarily on the robot's thoughts (called activated thoughts).
 For example, if the robot is thinking of cooking a hamburger, his brain will find pathways to cook hamburger, and not pathways based on what he is currently seeing or sensing from the environment.
 Next, the robot's brain will predict the future for each intelligent pathway found in memory and rank them.
 The optimal pathway will be the pathway it will select to take action.
 These functions repeat itself every second the robot is alive.
 It allows the robot's brain to correct itself based on the current environment.
 For example, if the robot is riding a bike and a rock jams the front wheel, the robot will take "split second" action to avoid any physical harm.
 That's why it has to constantly update itself every second to find the best course of action.
 The purpose of the robot is to select pathways in memory that will lead to pleasure and avoid pathways in memory that will lead to pain.